Human Growth Hormone and Aging

 Growth hormone deficiency in the adult body is referred to as "SDS", or Somatotropin Deficiency Syndrome.
 Another term that is used is Somatopause.

-The Evidence is Clear
+The Growth Hormone Evidence is Clear

 A group of researchers headed by Jens Sandahl Christiansen of Aarhus Kommunehospital in Denmark sums up just how ubiquitous the effects of low human growth hormone in the body are: